 17. At its 104th meeting, held on 8 November, a representative of UNICEF presented the global horizontal note by the Secretary-General covering the period from April to June 2022.
 At the same meeting, the Working Group examined the eighth report of the Secretary-General on children and armed conflict in the Democratic Republic of the Congo (S/2022/745), which covers the period from 1 April 2020 to 31 March 2022 and was introduced by the Special Representative of the Secretary-General.
 The Permanent Representative of the Democratic Republic of the Congo to the United Nations also addressed the Working Group.

+18. At its 105th meeting, held on 19 December, the Working Group adopted conclusions on children and armed conflict in the Philippines (S/AC.51/2022/4), the Central African Republic (S/AC.51/2022/5), the Sudan (S/AC.51/2022/6) and the Democratic Republic of the Congo (S/AC.51/2022/7).

-18. Pursuant to the adoption of the aforementioned conclusions, the Working Group released [three] public statements as Security Council press releases, containing messages in relation to Yemen () (on 5 May), Colombia () (on 20 July) and Iraq () (on 2 September).
+19. Pursuant to the adoption of the aforementioned conclusions, the Working Group released three public statements as Security Council press releases, containing messages in relation to Yemen (SC/14881) on 5 May, Colombia (SC/14977) on 20 July, Iraq (SC/15017) on 2 September, and the Philippines (SC/15148), the Central African Republic (SC/15149), the Sudan (SC/15150) and the Democratic Republic of the Congo (SC/15151) on 19 December.

-19. In 2022, in direct relation to the conclusions that it had adopted, the Working Group sent [x] communications to [x] Member States and other stakeholders.
+20. In 2022, in direct relation to the conclusions that it had adopted, the Working Group sent 10 communications to 12 Member States and other stakeholders.

 IV.
 Secretariat administrative and substantive support